-With no official word yet on a PlayStation 5 release date, and Sony officially confirming it won't be at E3 2019, it's difficult to pin down exactly when we might get to see a PS5 console.
+With no official word yet on a PlayStation 5 release date it's difficult to pin down exactly when we might get to see a PS5 console.

 Some analysts are predicting the PlayStation 5 release date could be around 2020 or 2021, for example, while others say 2019 – so just the three-year window, then.
 With 2019 now ruled out by the Wired interview, 2020 seemed the most realistic launch window.